-In Part 2 of a two-part interview with Maryland Matters, Baker discusses why he pushed to take control of the county school system and offered support for casino-style gambling, two proposals he opposed as a candidate.
+In Part II of a two-part interview, Baker discusses why he pushed to take control of the county school system and offered support for casino-style gambling, two proposals he opposed as a candidate.

 Maryland Matters: You had a number of issues to confront, personal and political, as soon as you took office, including the threatened loss of the county’s AAA bond rating.
 The three bond rating agencies summoned you to Wall Street almost immediately, because of concerns surrounding your predecessor.
 You dodged a bullet when all three decided to keep you at AAA.

 Rushern Baker: The Wall Street bond rating agencies said, ‘We don’t necessarily buy your rosy outlook for the county.’
 They liked the $50 million [economic development incentive fund that I had proposed].
 They liked the idea that we were being bold, that we were doing something proactively rather than just wait for the economy to turn around.
 But they didn’t necessarily buy that we could diversify the economy.